One of my favourite quotes is by Naomi Rachel Remen.

 It is an erosion of hope, empathy and compassion, both for yourself (seen by putting your own needs last) and for others (feeling numb and resentful).

 But compassion fatigue isn’t the fault of the caregiver, but an occupational hazard.
 So ministry leaders need to learn the tools, strategies and resources that help overcome and prevent compassion fatigue.

 You don’t have to retire or walk away from ministry to find freedom.
 There are strategies that you can do to help protect you from compassion fatigue.

-Just like people who work on a construction site wear a helmet to protect them from known work hazards.
-Those in support roles in ministry can protect themselves from the impacts of compassion fatigue.
+Just like people who work on a construction site wear a helmet to protect them from known work hazards, those in support roles in ministry can protect themselves from the impacts of compassion fatigue.

 I know this because I experienced compassion fatigue myself.
-After 10 years of working a mental health social worker I found myself experiencing high levels of compassion fatigue.
+After 10 years of working as a mental health social worker I found myself experiencing high levels of compassion fatigue.

 In my course Finding Hope in Helping I combine my clinical mental health training, lived experience, and compassion fatigue educator training and walk you through a step-by- step process to revive your life and renew your passion.